danielchew44/Daniel-intern-repo/Data-Privacy-Reflection.md

 🛠️ Task

 Identify at least one habit or practice you can adopt to improve data security in your role.
-One key habit to improve data security in your role is enabling Multi-Factor Authentication (MFA) on all accounts that handle sensitive data.
+A key habit to improve data security in your role is **regularly updating and reviewing access permissions** for sensitive data and systems.

-✅ Why?
-MFA adds an extra layer of security, making it much harder for hackers to gain access, even if they steal your password.
+✅ **Why?** Limiting access ensures that only authorized individuals can view or modify critical information, reducing the risk of data breaches.

-✅ How to implement it?
+✅ **How to implement it?**

-Turn on MFA for email, cloud storage, and work accounts.

-Use an authenticator app (e.g., Google Authenticator, Microsoft Authenticator) instead of SMS for better security.
+- **Periodically review user access** to ensure only necessary personnel have access.
+- **Remove or modify permissions** for former employees or role changes.
+- **Follow the Principle of Least Privilege (PoLP)**—only grant access to those who absolutely need it.

+Would you like more security practices tailored to your specific work environment? 🚀

 Document at least one key learning or security measure you will implement.